TheDrOfDoctoring/Vampiric-Ageing/README.md

 ## Vampires

-By default, Ageing begins at Vampire Level 14 and to increase their Age Rank the player must infect a number of entities, the progress of which can be checked by interacting with a Coffin.
+By default, Ageing begins at Vampire Level 14 and to increase their Age Rank the player must drain a significant amount of blood, the progress of which can be checked by interacting with a Coffin.
 The Age Rank can be seen above the player's blood bar.

 Ageing goes up to a max rank of 5 with each rank further increasing the player's abilities, unlocking new ones, and potentially harshening the existing vulnerabilities of the vampire.